Pull up for a plate of chilaquiles, migas, huevos rancheros, breakfast tacos and more at our picks for Mexican breakfast across Greater Houston.

 From small and homey to show-stopping and decadent, we’ve rounded up a list of the top Mexican restaurants you’ve got to try for breakfast.

-Where to find Mexican breakfast in Greater Houston
+Top 10 Restaurants for Mexican breakfast in Greater Houston

 Hugo’s in Montrose